 Any experienced DUI defense lawyer can tell you it’s common for drivers to turn around when they spot a DUI checkpoint in the distance.
 It’s often a kneejerk reaction to avoid a DUI checkpoint even when sober, any kind of line in traffic is a hassle.
 Is this legal?
 Does this mean you’re more likely to get pulled over and charged with a DUI if a police officer sees you turn around before a checkpoint?
-There’s no right or wrong answer to this question.
-Yes, it is suspicious when you make a sudden turn prior to a checkpoint, but it doesn’t mean you will be arrested and charged with a DUI.
-Here’s what you should know about DUI checkpoints, turns, and your future.
+Yes, it is suspicious when you make a sudden turn prior to a checkpoint, but it doesn’t mean you will be necessarily be arrested and charged with a DUI.
+Here’s what you should know about DUI checkpoints, turns, and your duty on the road.

 Checkpoint Laws in Florida

 Generally, the law does not allow for a police officer to pull anyone over without reasonable suspicion a person engaged in a crime or is engaging in one.
 This reasonable suspicion of a crime allows the police to pull over a driver and investigate.

 For example, a police officer cannot pull you over merely because they watched you pull out of a bar parking lot after being parked there for hours.
 They can follow you all the way home, but they cannot pull you over unless an illegal act occurs, including: